 If you brand yourself as an agent for a certain type of property, you may have a harder time getting clients who want other types.
 That’s something to be aware of, but it doesn’t have to be a bad thing.
 Just stay consistent in what you offer and how you brand yourself.

 When you start out small with social media, you get your foot in the branding door and establish yourself consistently from the start.
-As your business grows and you hire a professional to help, make sure they don’t change that brand.
+Your Instagram page may not have many followers (which you can change by purchasing real Instagram followers, by the way), but as long as your brand is authentic, you’re likely to see a gradual rise in your following.
+And as your business grows and you hire a professional to help, make sure they don’t change that brand.
 That’s how people know you, and if you change it, you might lose that connection!

 There’s nothing wrong with small adjustments here and there to stay with the times and reach a bigger audience.
 But the core of who you are as a person and a business should stay consistent online to keep your business growing and your customer base expanding, too.
 Stick with the traditional ways of branding and advertising, such as looking for a large flag pole for sale and placing your brand on it, but also get with the times and reach out to your customers via social media and online sources.
 By creating a mix of the traditional advertising ways and the new ones, your business will soar.